romulocraveiro/recriando-netflix/README.md

 ## Objetivos / Aims

-* Recriar uma página da Netflix com um carrossel, como avaliação parcial do Bootcamp HTML Web Developer, da Digital Innovation one
+* Recriar uma página da Netflix com um carrossel, como avaliação parcial do Bootcamp HTML Web Developer, da Digital Innovation One.
+Professor: Felipe Aguiar.
-* <i> Rebuild a Netflix page with a carousel as part of the assessment of the Digital Innovation One HTNL Web Developer Bootcamp</i>
+* <i> Rebuild a Netflix page with a carousel as part of the assessment of the Digital Innovation One HTNL Web Developer Bootcamp.
+Professor: Felipe Aguiar.</i>

 ## Problemas que consegui resolver / A problem I was able to solve